Byndyusoft/Byndyusoft.ApiClient/README.md

 ## Usage
 To create an API client:
-1. Create a class for your API client and declare it as derived from BaseClient:
+1. Create your API client class and derive it from BaseClient class:
 ```
 public class SomeApiClient : BaseClient
 {